n0mad/octopi/README.md

 ## I want to train my own models and use them

-## A five-line tutorials of arithmetic coding and recurrent neural networks
+## Five-line tutorials of arithmetic coding and recurrent neural networks

 ## Contributors
 Eugene Kharitonov firstname.lastname at gmail